 This offset creates what looks like a little ledge between the two pieces.
 (Which, of course, is really just the edge of the inner piece showing a bit.)

-4. Coping Joints
+4. Coped Joints

 Making copes is very laborious compared to cutting simple 45 degree miters.
-But, good trim carpenters will cope virtually every inside corner in a house just to ensure a good fit.
+But, good trim carpenters will cope every inside corner in a house just to ensure a good fit.

 Probably the easiest trim details to spot in a house are “fill-ins”–or, more importantly, the lack thereof!
+Empty spaces!